GemeenteNijmegen/os-remote-sensing/README.md

 This repository contains the code for detecting vegetation in private gardens within dutch neighbourhoods.
 Vegetation detection is based on Color-infrared (CIR) aerial photography and the NDVI vegetation metric.

 The objective of this repository is to provide a base for spatial distribution analysis of urban green-grey-blue spaces.
-You may use it for developing custom made remote sensing applications for vegetation detection in the urban environment.
+You may use it for developing custom made remote sensing applications.

 This so-called Minimal Viable Product (MVP) is an 100-day experiment of the Expertise Group Data Science Dutch Municipalities and acts as a showcase.